 All-in-all this series serves the purpose that many of my professors have said the new mission of English classes in the modern common-core/standardize testing atmosphere where only English and math are tested.
 Since English is the way for the test-makers to form tests in the social sciences these novels give the added benefit of having actual little-known history embedded in them and, at least to the curious students, will lead to questions and discussions in social studies.
 Maybe knowing about the first woman to run for president and looking into he political views will help advance a student into a higher calling or at least help breed questions for them to ask as they move on through their lives.

 Dr. Bickmore is an associate professor of English Education at UNLV.
-He is a scholar of Young Adult Literature and past editor of The ALAN Review.
+He is a scholar of Young Adult Literature and past editor of The ALAN Review and the current president elect of ALAN.
 He is a available for speaking engagements at schools, conferences, book festivals, and parent organizations.
 More information can be found on the Contact page and the About page.

 Blogs to Follow